dbAbstract/RestaurantAPI/README.md

 # RestaurantAPI
-An API handling requests coming from clients (waiters) to handle orders coming in from customers at various tables.
+A Rust API created using the Rocket framework with a SQLite database.
+Handles requests coming from clients (waiters) to handle orders coming in from customers at various tables.

 **How to run the application:**